Giving a handgun or other firearm to someone under 18

 Call us for help…

 Colorado gun laws are full of nuances and exceptions.
-But our caring Colorado criminal defense attorneys are here to help.
+But our Colorado criminal defense attorneys are here to help.

 If you or someone you know has been accused of providing a firearm to a juvenile or another Colorado weapons offense, we invite you to contact us for a free consultation.